 The System Construction Environment section details the various environments necessary to enable system construction and testing.

-For each environment necessary for system construction (Development, QA and Acceptance), provide detailed specifications for the Environment and Supporting Infrastructure that will be used (including hardware network and operating system requirements, all necessary installed packages and tools, and needed directory structures that will be utilized to store all construction components).
+For each environment necessary for system construction (Development, QA and Acceptance), provide detailed specifications for the Environment and Supporting Infrastructure that will be used (including hardware, network and operating system requirements, all necessary installed packages and tools, and needed directory structures that will be utilized to store all construction components).

 Preliminary test Environment